Xanthomonas vasicola pv. vasculorum (bacterial leaf streak of corn)

 DiagnosisTop of page

-Preliminary diagnosis can be achieved by observation of streaming from lesions cut in water.
+Preliminary diagnosis can be achieved by observation of streaming from lesions cut in water under a stereo microscope.
 The pathogen can be isolated from surface sterilized symptomatic leaves, forming mucoid, pale yellow colonies after 48h on GYCA.
 Molecular diagnostic tools have recently been developed for highly sensitive detection of Xvv in samples prior to symptom development.
 Lang et al. (2017) reported four primer sets for diagnosis of all strains of Xvv using conventional PCR, of which Xvv3 and Xvv5 were the most robust; these two tests have begun to be adopted for confirming Xvv in new regions of the USA (Jamann et al., 2018).
-Stulberg et al. developed two diagnostic tests that specifically detect the subgroup of Xvv associated with the corn epidemic in the Americas (2020), but not South African or sugarcane isolates.
+Stulberg et al. (2020) developed two diagnostic tests that specifically detect the subgroup of Xvv associated with the maize epidemic in the Americas, but not South African or sugarcane isolates.
 These tests include a LAMP PCR assay that is compatible with in-field detection, and a qPCR assay that could be used for quantitative detection.

 Detection and InspectionTop of page